Mikejonesab12/walkabout/readme.md

 * Add better documentation of features
 * Add more types of simulations
+* calculate in parallel with threads
 * Return statistics about simulations
 * Add Tests

+## Inspiration

+This project was inspired by this [blog post](http://www.turingfinance.com/random-walks-down-wall-street-stochastic-processes-in-python/)